 Doing this drill properly will set you on the path to achieving Tour-quality impact.
 If you're still hitting shots fat and thin, check out Key #3.

 Key #3: Inline Impact

 Control Low Point and Stop the Flip!

 Everyone knows there are no flippers on the PGA Tour.
 It's an entirely different story at your local practice range!
-PGA Tour players are really good at achieving Keys #1 and #2, which makes achieving Key #3: Flat Left Wrist that much easier.
+PGA Tour players are really good at achieving Keys #1 and #2, which makes achieving Key #3: Inline Impact that much easier.

-A flat left wrist keeps the shaft of the club from passing the left arm prior to impact.
+An inline impact (originally "flat left wrist") keeps the shaft of the club from passing the left arm prior to impact.
 When the shaft passes the left arm prematurely, it's commonly called a "flip" and this move virtually assures lots of fat and skulled shots.

-To learn what a flat left wrist feels like, try the drill Chuck demonstrates in the YES photo on the right.
+To learn what an inline impact feels like, try the drill Chuck demonstrates in the YES photo on the right.
 Take a training stick and put it in the grip of your club so that a foot or so sticks out.
 Practice hitting the ball first, then the ground, without letting the stick hit you in your midsection.